Morrissey: Influence

 In November 2008 Rolling Stone magazine ranked Morrissey as 92nd of "The 100 Greatest Singers of All Time".
 The list was compiled from ballots cast by a panel of 179 "music experts", such as Bruce Springsteen, Alicia Keys and Bono, who were asked to name their 20 favourite vocalists.

 Other scholars have responded favourably to Morrissey's work, including academic symposia at various universities including University of Limerick and Manchester Metropolitan University.
 Gavin Hopps, a research fellow and literary scholar at the University of St Andrews, wrote a full-length academic study of Morrissey's work, calling him comparable to Oscar Wilde, John Betjeman and Philip Larkin, and noting similarities between Morrissey and Samuel Beckett.

 The British Food Journal featured an article in 2008 that applied Morrissey's lyrics to building positive business relationships.
 A book of academic essays edited by Eoin Devereux, Aileen Dillane and Martin Power, Morrissey: Fandom, Representations and Identities, which focuses on Morrissey's solo career, was published in 2011.

-He is regarded as an important innovator in the indie music scene; while in 2004 Pitchfork Media called him "one of the most singular figures in Western popular culture from the last 20 years."
+Morrissey is regarded as an important innovator in the indie music scene; while in 2004 Pitchfork Media called him "one of the most singular figures in Western popular culture from the last 20 years."
 A Los Angeles Times critic wrote that Morrissey "patented the template for modern indie rock" and that many bands playing at the Coachella Valley Music and Arts Festival "would not be there—or at least, would not sound the same—were it not for him".
 Similarly, the critic Steven Wells called Morrissey "the man who more or less invented indie" and an artist "who more than anybody else personifies" indie culture.
 Stephen Thomas Erlewine of Allmusic writes that the Smiths and Morrissey "inspired every band of note" in the Britpop era, including Suede, Blur, Oasis and Pulp.
 Other major artists including Jeff Buckley and Thom Yorke have also been influenced by Morrissey.